SurgicalInformatics/healthyr_demos/README.md

 More information on the HealthyR: R for Health Data Science courses and free resources can be found at https://healthyr.surgicalinformatics.org/

+*Internal note: the demo bank lives in healthyr_admin.*

 ## library(finalfit) - quickly create elegant final results tables and plots

 This video covers: